Download page Configure Business Journeys.

 Analytics creates Business Journey composite events by collecting events and fields that you have already captured as analytics data.
 In addition to built-in analytics data sources, custom event data can also be used to create Business Journeys.
 As you define the milestones in the Business Journey, you specify which events to use and which fields to extract from the events.
 You can extract fields collected by default or custom fields that you have configured for collection.
 You can also add milestones with custom events created from Analytics API Keys.

 You need to know the starting event, ending event, and clearly-defined steps in between.
-To collect additional fields in the events being captured by Application Analytics, see one or more of the following:
+To collect additional fields in the events being captured by Analytics, see:

 - Analytics Custom Events Data

 - Configure Log Analytics Using Source Rules